 This function copies the token PIN from one token to the other token.
 This can be used for workflows like lost token.

 In fact the PinHash and the PinSeed are transferred

-- serial_from (basestring) The token to copy from - serial_to (basestring) The token to copy to
+- serial_from (basestring) The token to copy from - serial_to (basestring) The token to copy to privacyidea.lib.token.copy_token_realms(serial_from, serial_to)

 Returns True.
 In case of an error raise an exception